aweftr/dblp-crawler/ReadMe.md

 - [ ] Crawl journal
 - [ ] Multi-processing crawl
 - [ ] Add more regex filters
+- [ ] Read keywords from a json file
 - [ ] More